rkagerer/BlockAmazon/README.md

 The program is a console application (distributed as a self-contained, single-file EXE) which can easily be configured as a Scheduled Task (e.g. to run nightly).
 It has minimal requirements and runs on .NET 2.0 (which is included out of the box on every version of Windows since XP).

-Anticipating that it might be invoked from a diverse set of tools, the program emits success/failure indicators in several forms:
+Anticipating that it might be invoked from a diverse set of environments, the program emits success/failure indicators in several forms available for consumption:

-- It emits a consistent "Completed Successfully" or "Failed" message as its final line of output (with the exception of a few rare cases such as when the /? switch is invoked to show the syntax guide).
+- It writes a consistent "Completed Successfully" or "Failed" message as its final line of output (with the exception of a few rare cases such as when the /? switch is invoked to show the syntax guide).
 - A detailed _%ERRORLEVEL%_ code is set when run from the command line.
 Best practices are followed by ensuring error code values increase with increasing severity.
 - The full program output can be logged to the Application event log, with sensible icons (Information / Warning / Failed) and distinct (filterable) error codes corresponding to different categories of failure.